hampgoodwin/GoLuca/README.md

 - [x] fix timestamp for created_at to be utc time zone
 - [x] change limit and cursor to optional values
     - [x] use [stable pagination](http://morningcoffee.io/stable-pagination.html) for uuid
+- [x] swap to nubanks balanced by design transaction model
+    - [x] replace transaction with single value and debit/credit accounts; balanced by design